pivot-access-ltd/bma-offline-docs/cpm/about-machines.md

 MAAS runs scripts during enlistment, commissioning and testing to collect data about nodes.
 Both enlistment and commissioning run all builtin commissioning scripts, though enlistment runs only built-ins.
 Commissioning also runs any user-uploaded commissioning scripts by default, unless the user manually provides a list of scripts to run.
 MAAS uses these commissioning scripts to configure hardware and perform other tasks during commissioning, such as updating the firmware.
 Similarly, MAAS employs hardware testing scripts to evaluate system hardware and report its status.

-Scripts can be selected to run from web UI during commissioning, by [testing hardware](/t/how-to-test-machines/nnnn) or from the command line.
+Scripts can be selected to run from web UI during commissioning, by testing hardware,  or from the command line.
 Note that MAAS only runs built-in commissioning scripts during enlistment.
 Custom scripts can be run when you explicitly choose to commission a machine.
 A typical administrator workflow (with machine states), using customised commissioning scripts, can be represented as:

 Add machine -&gt; Enlistment (runs built-in commissioning scripts MAAS) -&gt; New -&gt; Commission (runs built-in and custom commissioning scripts) -&gt; Ready -&gt; Deploy